 Projects identified during the needs survey process are ranked in accordance with the priority ranking system (Appendix A1) and placed on the Project Planning List (Appendix B1).
-Projects from SFY 2022 Project Priority Planning List that are identified internally by NDEE staff to still be in need are also ranked and included on the Project Priority Planning List.
+Projects from SFY 2023 Project Priority Planning List were automatically carried forward and included on the Project Priority Planning List.
 Priority ranking is completed in April.
 Projects submitted during the IUP public notice period may be added to the Planning List in the IUP hearing by action of the EQC but will be ranked with zero points; therefore, only eligible for funding after the bypass dates.